phetsims/natural-selection/doc/model.md

 bunnies die off to reduce the population to the carrying capacity.
 The carrying capacity is randomly selected from a narrow range to provide some variability.

-In pseudo code, here's the algorithm for calculating the number of bunnies that will die due to limited food†:
+In pseudocode†, here's the algorithm for calculating the number of bunnies that will die due to limited food:

 ```
 // Limited Food